KinectToVR/k2vr-docs/src/pages/en/content.md

 **If you're unsure** about something you wish to put in a video, **don't hesitate to ask us on Discord.**

 ### Xbox 360 Kinect > Xbox One Kinect
 Newer is not always better, and it couldn't be more true than with the Xbox One Kinect.
-Between **incompatibility with lighthouse devices, even stricter and higher USB controller requirements and an unfixable hardware flaw that causes the foot rotation to jitter back and forth**, it's really not a good option for anyone compared to Xbox 360 Kinect.
+Between **incompatibility with lighthouse devices, even stricter and higher USB controller requirements and a hardware flaw that causes the foot rotation to jitter back and forth (There's a semi-fix in Amethyst for it)**, it's really not a good option for anyone compared to Xbox 360 Kinect.

 You can find more info [on this page](/en/one/common-issues) about the matter.

 ### Avoid Amazon when purchasing adapters
-Statistics from our Discord server show that **nearly every adapter that has been dead on arrival, or died later on, was purchased from Amazon.**
+Statistics from our Discord server show that **every adapter that has been dead on arrival, or died later on, was purchased from Amazon.**

 **With Kinect 360, third-party adapters are fine, as long as they're not from Amazon.**